replaceitem/carpet-discarpet/docs/pages/setup.md

 }
 ```

-Keep in mind that each script can only have one bot.
+Keep in mind that each script can only use one bot.
 Each script will only receive events from that one specified bot,
 and when getting [values from IDs](/functions/value-from-id.md),
 the value will have the context of the bot of the script.

 That would mean that if you pass a message value from an event to another script,
 and add a reaction there, the user of the reaction will still be from the script where the event happened.
 Only if you query [values from IDs](/functions/value-from-id.md),
 the bot from the config will be applied.